NeonGeckoCom/neon-image-recipe/README.md

 On boot, a static image should be shown until the GUI Shell starts.

+## homeassistant
+Installs the HomeAssistant plugin and shortcuts.

+In the homescreen App Drawer, a Homeassistant icon will launch a GUI app.

 ## updater
 Enables an updater service to update python packages.